rirenner/aci-ansible/docs/aci_contract_subject_module.rst

 Synopsis
 --------

-* Manage initial contract subjects on Cisco ACI fabrics.
+* Manage initial Contract Subjects on Cisco ACI fabrics.
+* More information from the internal APIC class ``vz:Subj`` at https://developer.cisco.com/media/mim-ref/MO-vzSubj.html.

 Requirements (on host that executes module)